alpenwasser/TeX/README.md

   [a pretty decent and reasonably compact introduction](https://www.tug.org/pracjourn/2007-1/mori/mori.pdf) to  the  topic of  tables,  particularly  which  packages are available  and suitable for different use  cases.
-It is a few years old,  but still gives a reasonably good introduction to the topic in my humble opinion.
+It is a few years old,  but still gives a good introduction to the topic in my humble opinion.
 * **tikz**:
   * **faded-hexagons**: some messing around with Ti*k*Z
   * **block-diagrams**: block diagrams with Ti*k*Z